RyanCube/ryancube.github.io/projects/crt.md

 ---

 ## Backstory
-I picked this up off of Facebook Marketplace listed as parts only — a Bratz-branded CRT television from the early 2000s.
-These specialty kids' sets were produced in limited quantities and are now rare and collectible.
-The housing was missing two screws and the display wasn't working properly, but I was drawn to the challenge.
+I found this on Facebook Marketplace listed as parts only.
+It's Bratz-themed CRT television from the early 2000s.
+These specialty kids' sets were made in limited quantities and are now rare and collectible.
+The housing was missing a few screws and the display was messed up, but I was drawn to the challenge.

-I've been fascinated by CRT technology for some time, and I actively collect them for the retro gaming events I host.
+I've been into CRT technology for a while now and I collect them for the retro gaming events I run.
 This deal was too good to pass up.

 <div align="center">
   <img src="../images/bratz.jpg" style="width:75%; height:auto;">